Vinayak-2005-26/AMFOSS-TASKS-VS/README.md

 I will contribute to the club by striving to excel as a coder and constantly improving my abilities.
 I aim to share my knowledge with fellow members, assist those who may need help, and actively participate in club activities.
 My dedication and growth-oriented mindset will positively influence the club's environment.

 ## WHAT ARE YOUR THOUGHTS AND FEEDBACK ON THE PRAVESHAN SELECTION PROCESS?
 The Praveshan selection process was both fun and exciting for me.
 Admittedly, I faced significant challenges as the tasks pushed me out of my comfort zone.
-However, my mentor, Kshitij Thareja, played a crucial role as a guiding light throughout this journey.
+However, my mentors, Chimnayyy Ajith,and Aniketh bro, played a crucial role as a guiding light throughout this journey.
 His unwavering support and guidance helped me navigate the difficulties.
-I'm also grateful to Abhinav Pandey for his contributions to the process.
+I'm also grateful to Hridesh bro's support.
 While it was frustrating at times, the experience was ultimately rewarding and helped me grow as an individual.

 ## Tasks Status